matyus/matyus.github.com/_posts/2023-02-13-did-they-pass-the-coding-exercise.md

 Muscular strength, then, is kind of like experience that is stored in the body.

-Similarly, when you're interviewing a candidate, you're _interrogating a set of their skills_ with problems and seeing how they use their experience in concert.
+Similarly, when you're interviewing a candidate, you're _interrogating a set of their skills_ with a problem and seeing how they use their experience in concert.

-An interview is a test of how our candidate uses their body/experience to perform a compound movement, like deadlift or squat.

 Provide some kind of stimulus and observe the response.